jakmajor/jak/README.md

-### hellooooo world 🌎
+### hello world 👋🏻🌎

-i'm a 👩🏼‍💻 living in san diego, ca. 🌞
+i'm a software engineer living in san diego, ca. 🌞

 big fan of: